ebugden/lttng-tools/CodingStyle.md

+# TODO: Read this document and apply it.
+# TODO: Move bits of the wiki tips into this document or other READMEs?
 # Coding style guide

 It is said that there is no accounting for taste.
 However, when it comes to code, we are of the opinion that a _consistent_ style makes it easier to collaborate in a shared code base.